-Meeting Title: Trust Board Meeting Date: 24 September 2020Agenda No.2.1 Report Title: Workforce and Education Committee Report Lead Director/ Manager: Humaira Ashraf, acting Chief People Officer Elizabeth Nyawade, acting Chief People Officer Report Author: Stephen Collier, Chair of Workforce and Education Committee Presented for: Information Executive Summary: This paper sets out the key risks and issues at its meeting on 13 August 2020 including to the Board on key risks allocated to the 0 proposed to the current risk ratings for Trust The culture change programme which is b Executive is moving from its Discovery pl phase and towards Implementation.
-The C the programme - and the risk that some ele intentioned momentum of their own and m linkage to related workstreams or to the cof resourced programme management approcritical components, is critical to the implementation?
-It was not clear whether all staff who are programme and further thought is being given to need to balance staff wellbeing and requirements.
-The Trust has no central register of which working from home.
-Whilst in individual teamanagers to monitor, if this situation look length of time the Trust will need a more si WFH, and to assess the productivity ach agreed that this was an issue to which we part of our review of whatever new normali working within.
-The Committee will be scheduling additing greater focus on Deep Dive areas, and a summarises the assurance received at the the Committee held on 16 September. commenting of Committee.
-No Risks SR8 and eing led by the hase, through the ments might de ove ahead faste hesive whole.
-An ach, which join of taken forwar esently shielding h to work by a so this complex is health, agains staff are, at an ms this is being s likely to cont ructured system ieved.
-As a Co would return in ty the Trust and on Appendix to n assurance changes are I SR9.
-Trust Chief the Planning the scale of velop a well- er, with poor n effectively- us up all the the culture d within the g (currently c specific point ssue and the st employer hy one time, g left to team inue for any n to manage ommittee we October, as d its staff are to allow for this Report Recommendation: Receive this report Supports Trust Strategic Objective: Valuing our staff CQC Theme: Are services at this Trust well-led Single Oversight Framework Theme: Board Assurance, Risk management
+Meeting Title: Trust Board Meeting Date: 24 September 2020 Agenda No. 2.1 Report Title: Workforce and Education Committee Report Lead Director/ Manager: Humaira Ashraf, acting Chief People Officer Elizabeth Nyawade, acting Chief People Officer Report Author: Stephen Collier, Chair of Workforce and Education Committee Presented for: Information Executive Summary: This paper sets out the key risks and issues reviewed by the Committee at its meeting on 13 August 2020 including commenting on assurance to the Board on key risks allocated to the Committee.
+No changes are proposed to the current risk ratings for Trust Risks SR8 and SR9.
+The culture change programme which is being led by the Trust Chief Executive is moving from its Discovery phase, through the Planning phase and towards Implementation.
+The Committee noted the scale of the programme - and the risk that some elements might develop a well-intentioned momentum of their own and move ahead faster, with poor linkage to related workstreams or to the cohesive whole.
+An effectively-resourced programme management approach, which joins up all the critical components, is critical to the implementation of the culture change programme and this issue is being taken forward within the executive It was not clear whether all staff who are presently shielding (currently c 125 in number) would be expected to return to work by a specific point in time, and further thought is being given to this complex issue and the need to balance staff wellbeing and health, against employer requirements.
+The Trust has no central register of which staff are, at any one time, working from home.
+Whilst in individual teams this is being left to team managers to monitor, if this situation looks likely to continue for any length of time the Trust will need a more structured system to manage WFH, and to assess the productivity achieved.
+As a Committee we agreed that this was an issue to which we would return in October, as part of our review of whatever new normality the Trust and its staff are working within.
+The Committee will be scheduling additional meetings to allow for greater focus on Deep Dive areas, and an Appendix to this Report summarises the assurance received at the first Deep Dive session of the Committee held on 16 September.
+Recommendation: Receive this report Supports Trust Strategic Objective: Valuing our staff CQC Theme: Are services at this Trust well-led Single Oversight Framework Theme: Board Assurance, Risk management